mindtree/ODataDrupal/README.txt

 1. Upload the odata_support folder to your Drupal site.
 2. Open the module configuration page (admin/modules) and enable the module, click Save.
-3. Click the moduleâ€™s Configure link, and add an endpoint:
+3. Click the module’s Configure link, and add an endpoint:
     a.
 Enter (for example) http://odata.netflix.com/v1/Catalog in Add an Endpoint.
     b.
 Click Save and verify that NetflixCatalog now appears in the list of